krhancoc/arduino-ci/README.md

-# Adruino Continuous Integration Server
+# Arduino Continuous Integration Server
 ## Author: Kenneth Hancock

 Pretty simple server to allow mutiple people to work on one Arduino chip my uploading to a server connected to the arduino chip.